 Separately from semantic caching, major providers now offer server-side prompt caching that discounts repeated prefixes in your API calls.
 This is especially useful for system prompts, few-shot examples, or large context documents that stay the same across requests.

-OpenAI automatically caches prompt prefixes for requests to supported models, giving a 50% discount on cached input tokens with no code changes required.
+OpenAI automatically caches prompt prefixes for requests to supported models, giving roughly a 50% discount on cached input tokens with no code changes required (as of 2026-06; verify current discounts at the provider).

-Anthropic offers explicit cache control -- you mark which parts of the prompt to cache and receive a 90% discount on cached input tokens:
+Anthropic offers explicit cache control -- you mark which parts of the prompt to cache and receive roughly a 90% discount on cached input tokens (as of 2026-06; verify current discounts at the provider):

 # script_id: day_091_semantic_caching/anthropic_prompt_caching